 Abbreviations are commonly used in many source types including websites, blog posts, books, and journal articles.
 It is acceptable to use abbreviations in all of these sources.

-When it comes to school and research assignments however, the Modern Language Association Handbook states that abbreviations to rarely be used (95).
-Spelling out abbreviations into their full words and meaning is recommended.
-This ensures understanding and avoids any confusion.
-Instead of coming across choppy abbreviations, readers can follow the natural flow of the language in the paper.
+When it comes to school and research assignments, however, the MLA Handbook states that abbreviations should be used rarely in the prose of your paper (293).
+Spelling out abbreviations into their full words and meanings is recommended.
+This ensures understanding and avoids any confusion from your reader.

 General Abbreviation Tips